xy-liao/jp2forge_web/docs/docker_setup.md

 ./docker_setup.sh
 ```

-The script will:
+The improved script (v0.1.3) now:
-- Check for required dependencies
+- Performs thorough checks for required dependencies
-- Create configuration files
+- Creates robust configuration files with secure defaults
-- Build and start all Docker containers
+- Builds and starts all Docker containers with proper error handling
-- Apply database migrations
+- Waits for services to be ready with intelligent timeouts
+- Provides detailed feedback and troubleshooting guidance
-- Set up an admin user (or prompt you to create one)
+- Creates a default admin user automatically
+- Shows container status and helpful commands after setup

 ## Manual Setup